RichardPinewood/ZethiraHD/README.md

-Important : This project was built only to show off !
+Important : This project was built only to show off,it will be only be public when its working perfectly !

 Here i display a small demo of the prototype :